 This solution is for specific, high-power requirements.
 As an inverter it is a different solution compared to that of a rectifier solution.
 Here’s how:

 While inverters don’t carry as much flexibility or customizable options as rectifiers, not many solutions can operate over 900 volts.
 Inverters operate on a high voltage range of 900-1500, and are a good fit for a variety of industries requiring high-power applications, especially wind and solar.

-Inverters are not a new design, so that means it’s ready sooner than many rectifiers would be, ‘off the shelf,’ so to speak, and they are less expensive than newer rectifier models.
+Inverters are standard designs, ‘off the shelf,’ so to speak, and may be more readily available and less expensive than highly customized rectifier models.

 Dynapower is unique in that we provide all three of the above solutions based on your equipment requirements and your expectations of power production.

-Below is a summary of the ideal user traits for each type of solution to help you determine which route to take:
+Below is a summary of the typical profile for each type of solution to help you determine which route to take:

 - Low voltage, non-grid, dirty power

 - This could be a solution for wind and solar applications